makersacademy/ruby-coding-challenge/lib/approach.md

 Test with different arguments

 #Q7 -
-Need to isolate characters - split string into array How to tell if character is capitalised / uppercase?
-If else statement, possibly using upcase, downcase If downcase, add to new string, if not, don't add it return new string
+Need to isolate characters - split string into array by character - chars.to_a Iterate through each item in array with .each
+How to tell if character is capitalised / uppercase?
+If else statement, possibly using upcase, downcase If downcase or whitespace, add to new string, if not, don't add it return new string